 Designing with marble gives your home a classy, sleek appearance.
 You can enhance the natural elegance of your home with marble inlays.
 An inlaid design on your marble floors, backsplash, countertops or shower will impress your guests and make you proud of your living space.

 Marble needs proper care to shine and stay strong.
-Use this guide to discover marble care and maintenance tips about:
+Use this marble maintenance guide to discover marble floor care and maintenance tips about:

 - How to care for marble floors